 The increase in popularity of app-controlled toys gathered pace during lockdown when enforced separation between couples triggered a boom in sales.
 Features including control over intensity settings and modes offered long-distance couples the chance to enjoy the thrill of sexual connectivity despite being in a different city, country or even continent (as long as you had a smartphone and WiFi).

 We-Vibe was launched in 2003 by Bruce and Melody Murison.
-Its products are aimed at the higher end of the sex toy market and although the company makes everything from prostate massagers to wands, it's best known for its C-shaped couples' sex toys, such as the Chorus, which tops a range that also includes bestsellers Unite, Sync and Match.
+Its products are aimed at the higher end of the sex toy market and although the company makes everything from prostate massagers to wands, it's best known for its C-shaped couples' sex toys, such as the Chorus, which tops a range that also includes bestsellers Unite (opens in new tab), Sync (opens in new tab) and Match (opens in new tab).

 So does the Chorus really deliver?
 I put one to the test to find out.
 Read on for my We-Vibe Chorus review.